 Employers should allow staff to take more compassionate leave, and spread it out over time, to allow them to grieve after the loss of a loved one, a leading psychiatrist has urged.

-Dr Mohring, who is based at the Priory’s walk-in centre in Fenchurch Street, in the City of London, said a “significant number” of patients cited bereavement as the trigger to problems coping at work and home, which could sometimes lead to destructive behaviours like alcohol or drug addiction.
+Dr Mohring, who is based at Priory Wellbeing Centre Fenchurch Street, in the city of London, said a “significant number” of patients cited bereavement as the trigger to problems coping at work and home, which could sometimes lead to destructive behaviours like alcohol or drug addiction.

 She said that while the length of paid bereavement leave had to be left to individual employers, it was typically too short a period.